 - Mechanical injury — tension styling, grooming habits, or breakage.

-- Inflammatory scalp disease — scale, erythema, tenderness, or pustules.
+- Inflammatory scalp disease — scale, erythema, tenderness, crusting, or pustules.

 A focused workup starts with history, morphology, and scalp examination.
 Laboratory testing can help, but it should follow the clinical picture rather than replace it.
 For hair loss in young adults, the highest-yield questions are about tempo, trigger timing, distribution, grooming practices, medications, endocrine symptoms, and systemic illness.

 Examination should document distribution, hairline changes, part width, shaft diameter diversity, broken hairs, exclamation-point hairs, perifollicular scale, and scalp erythema.
-Trichoscopy (dermoscopic scalp examination) can improve confidence in pattern recognition.
+Trichoscopy, or dermoscopic scalp examination, can improve confidence in pattern recognition.
 A gentle hair-pull test may support active shedding, while biopsy becomes more relevant when scarring alopecia is suspected or the diagnosis remains unclear.

 Testing is most useful when it answers a specific question.
 A ferritin level may help when there is heavy menstrual loss, vegetarian or restrictive dieting, or known anemia history.
 Thyroid testing becomes more relevant when systemic symptoms are present.
 Hormonal testing is higher yield when clinical signs suggest androgen excess.
 By contrast, indiscriminate panels can create false leads, extra cost, and treatment drift without improving diagnostic confidence.